Mr. D: Production

 Creator, writer, executive producer and star Gerry Dee based Mr. D on his ten years teaching physical education in high school before he left for a career in stand-up comedy in 2003.
 The pilot episode was directed by Steve Wright and produced by Gerry Dee and Michael Volpe.
 The show is filmed on location at Citadel High School in Halifax, Nova Scotia.

-Mr. D was renewed for a third season on April 3, 2013, and for a fourth season on April 4, 2014.
+On April 3, 2013, Mr. D was renewed for a third season, and on April 4, 2014, the show was renewed for a fourth season.

-For the fourth season, CBC included the series in a production deal with City.
+For the fourth season, the CBC included the series in a production deal with City.
 Under the deal, Mr. D and City's new sitcom Young Drunk Punk will each air on their own originating network in the winter of the 2014–15 television season, then swap networks for a second run in the fall of the 2015–16 season.

-CBC announced that Mr. D had been renewed for a fifth season in a press release dated March 4, 2015.

-16 February 2016, CBC announced "Mr. D" had been renewed for a sixth season in a press release.
+On March 4, 2015, the CBC announced that Mr. D had been renewed for a fifth season.
+On February 16, 2016, the CBC announced that Mr. D had been renewed for a sixth season.

-On April 6, 2017 Dee confirmed the show had been renewed for a seventh season.
+On April 6, 2017, Dee confirmed the show had been renewed for a seventh season.

-On March 11, 2018 the show was renewed for an eighth season.
+On March 11, 2018, the show was renewed for an eighth season.
 Dee confirmed this would be the show's last.